motdotla/signature-pad/README.md

 # signature-pad.js

 Add a signing pad to your website or app.
+Try the [demo](http://codepen.io/motdotla/full/bKIuB/).

 ```html
 <script src='/path/to/signature-pad.min.js'></script>